Gratuity is a lump sum amount that employers pay their employees as a sign of gratitude for the services provided.

-As per the gratuity rules, an employee will be eligible to avail gratuity upon –
+As per the gratuity rules in India, an employee will be eligible to avail gratuity upon–

 Gratuity is calculated based on an individual’s last drawn salary and years of service.
 The formula for calculation differs from the applicability of the Payment of Gratuity Act, 1972.

 a.
 Gratuity calculation for employees covered under the act